In Florida, the Florida Department of Transportation estimates that impaired driving is involved in about 25% of all motor vehicle deaths.

 The term “impaired driving” recognizes that driving while impaired by drugs is illegal and subject to the same penalties as driving while impaired by alcohol.
 Using the term “impaired driving” also sends the message that driving high is just as dangerous as driving drunk.

 The types of drugs that can cause impairment include many chemical and controlled substances.
 Controlled substances include marijuana, prescription medication, street drugs and even over the counter medication.

-Although alcohol has a per se limit of .08, there is no specific impairment limit with marijuana or controlled substances.
+Although alcohol has a per se limit of 0.08, Florida law does not recognize any specific impairment limit for marijuana or controlled substances.

 Attorneys for Impaired Driving in Florida

 If you were accused of impaired driving in Florida, then contact an experienced criminal defense attorney in Tampa, FL.
 Although most DUI arrests involve allegations of alcohol intoxication and a breath test on the Intoxilyzer 8000, the number of cases involve criminal or controlled substances have increased.

 Impaired driving cases that don’t involve alcohol often involve allegations that the driver used marijuana or controlled substances.
 These cases often involve a request for a breath test, a blood test, or a refusal to submit to testing.

 At Sammis Law Firm, our main office is located in downtown Tampa in Hillsborough County.
 Our second office is located in New Port Richey in Pasco County, FL, directly across from the courthouse at the West Pasco Judicial Center.